Ford and Newlab partner to test new transportation ideas, from robot delivery to EV ride shares

 Another company in the group is Lazarillo, which provides a navigation app for people who are blind and visually impaired.
 Horowitz says this kind of product is unfortunately too rare.
 “More recently there has been a focus on making sure that smart city technologies are inclusive by design, but we’re still not seeing a ton of companies who have this mentality of not just making that an afterthought, but really making that the premise of the product that they’re designing,” she says.

 Ford’s Roscini says each of the seven companies in this cohort is directly responding to local issues and community concerns that Ford and Newlab heard throughout their feedback-gathering sessions over the past year.
-Though of the seven companies selected, only one has local connections: Kuhmute, the micromobility charger company, is based in nearby Flint.
+Though of the seven companies selected, two have local connections: Kuhmute, the micromobility charger company, is based in nearby Flint, and Solartronic is based in Ypsilanti.
 For others, there may be some inherent wariness around tech companies coming from outside the city offering solutions.

 This summer, the startups involved in the Accessible Streets Studio will begin rolling out their pilot programs in the neighborhoods surrounding Michigan Central train station.
 Roscini says that may just be the start.
 “There are a lot of other interesting neighborhoods in Detroit,” she says.
 “Our hope is that the studio continues on and spreads across the city.”